 8. There are well-known companies that already use it in production

-For example, in Pinterest they are already using it in the new features of their Android application.
-You can listen to Christina Lee talking about her experience when she starts using it in Pinterest.
+For example, Pinterest, they are already using it in the new features of their Android application.
+You can listen to Christina Lee talking about her experience when she starts using it on Pinterest.

 On the other hand, we have Basecamp, where 70% of the code of their Android App is already written in Kotlin.
 Dan Kim Tweeted about this and Trello, is already using Kotlin code in production as well.